basecamp/policies/privacy/company-processors/index.md

 ---
 title: Company Processors
-description: 37signals LLC uses some third-party processors for company purposes outside of our products.
+description: Nerds With Keyboards LLC uses some third-party processors for company purposes outside of our products.
 ---

 # Company processors